yuluyan/LuyanSite/content/posts/mma-embedder.md

 <div id="mma-notebook-container"></div>
 {{< /highlight >}}

-* **STEP 3:** Include the downloaded js file {{< mmaf "wolfram-notebook-embedder.min.js" false >}} in the target webpage.
+* **STEP 3:** Include the downloaded js file {{< f "wolfram-notebook-embedder.min.js"  >}} in the target webpage.
 And then we invoke the dynamic rendering process by the following code.
-In the function {{< mmaf "WolframNotebookEmbedder.embed" false >}}, the first argument is the target {{< mmaf CloudObject >}} to be embedded; the second argument is the DOM container; and the third argument is optional that specifies some properties of the rendering.
+In the function {{< f "WolframNotebookEmbedder.embed"  >}}, the first argument is the target {{< f CloudObject mma >}} to be embedded; the second argument is the DOM container; and the third argument is optional that specifies some properties of the rendering.
 {{< highlight javascript >}}
 var container = document.querySelector("#mma-notebook-container")
 var embedding = WolframNotebookEmbedder.embed(